-Advanced courses of selected topics will be offered generally for juniors or seniors as determined by the needs of the curriculum.
-Prerequisite: See individual course listing in the current semester course schedule.
+Advanced courses of selected topics will be offered periodically as determined by the needs of the curriculum.
+These offerings are generally suited for junior or senior students.
+Prerequisites can vary based on the topic selected.
+See individual course listings for each semester for the specific topic and any prerequisites.